codewitch-honey-crisis/gfx/README.md

 **Update 16:** Added Arduino framework support and several drivers.
 I have not tested the Arduino framework support with anything other than an ESP32, but it will not necessarily compile on all Arduinos.

+**Update 17:** Added support for two e-ink/e-paper displays: the DEP0290B (and the associated LilyGo T5 2.2 board) as well as the GDEH0154Z90 (WaveShare 1.54 inch 3-color black/white/red display).
+The former only works on the Arduino Framework for now, until I hunt down the issue under the ESP-IDF that prevents it from working.

 Concepts
 --------